 If you haven’t used a decanter before, we’ve got an article on how to clean and dry a decanter here.

 The breathing process is all about timing as well.
 Any wine expert will tell you that despite popular beliefs and opinions out there, just removing the cork doesn’t make much of a change in the taste of the wine because there is such a tiny surface area of the wine touching the air.

-At the point where you pull the cork, you can either finish presenting the wine and pour it into glasses, or you can use the decanter.
+When you pull the cork, you can either finish presenting the wine and pour it into glasses or use the decanter.